bjankord/CSS-Coding-Standards/README.md

 Include state styles that affect layout or module styles after the styles they are affecting.

 As for generic states like, `is-hidden`, include these in a **State section** following your **Modules section** in your stylesheet.

+## Additional recommendations
+* Avoid using IDs.
+The specifity they add can be difficult work with.
+* If you are minifing your CSS, include a link in a comment to view the unminified CSS.